WARNING: YOU’VE FALLEN FOR A PHISHING SIMULATION!

 Thankfully, this was not a real phishing email, but an authorized test by your organization.
 One wrong click could open the door to cyber crime for your employer, your coworkers, or your loved ones.

 How to spot a potential phishing email?

 Take a quick second and follow the slides below.
-Click on it to view it fullscreen.
+(Click on slide to enable full screen.)

 WHAT’S THE WORST THAT COULD HAPPEN?

 In 2019 alone, 65% of U.S. organizations experienced a successful phishing attack (2020 State of the Phish, Proofpoint).
 But, what exactly happens when an organization experiences a phishing attack and how could it impact YOU?